nielskrijger/blog/posts/2018-09-22-the-request-lifecycle.md

 ## 5. Deserialize payload

-One of the main advantages of a dynamically typed language is you don't have to waste your time typecasting; so Ruby, JavaScript, Python and PHP developers implementing REST/JSON may simply skip this section and feel smug.
+One of the main advantages of a dynamically typed language is you don't have to waste your time typecasting when parsing JSON.
+So if you are a Ruby, JavaScript, Python or PHP developer you can simply skip this section and feel smug.

 In statically typed languages I've done either of the following: